 The decision to have elective joint replacement surgery is the first step toward a healthier lifestyle.
-The program at the MemorialCare Joint Replacement Center at Long Beach Medical Center is designed to return you to an active lifestyle as quickly as possible.
+Our program is designed to return you to an active lifestyle as quickly as possible.

 Racing motocross competitively two month post Mako™ Partial Knee.

 Over the years, joint replacement techniques and instrumentation have undergone countless improvements.
-The experienced surgeons at the MemorialCare Joint Replacement Center at Long Beach Medical Center embrace advanced technology in joint replacement technology.
+The experienced surgeons at Long Beach Medical Center embrace advanced technology in joint replacement technology.

 One of the latest advancements in technology is a robotic-assisted surgical technology called Mako™ Robotic-Arm Assisted Surgery, bringing a new level of precision to treating patients with knee and hip pain.
 Mako is often preferred by younger, more active patients because it typically results in a faster recovery and quicker return to recreational sports and activities from before surgery.
 Mako Technology also reduces the percentage of patients that will require a revision surgery in their lifetime.